Cognitive Behavior Therapy (CBT)

 Dallas and Fort Worth

-is one of the most widely researched therapy modalities in use today.
+Cognitive behavioral therapy is one of the most widely researched therapy modalities in use today.
 Made popular by Aaron Beck in the 1960s, CBT quickly became known as the most effective treatment for depression and depressive symptoms.

 Today we know much about the reliability and validity of CBT, as researchers the world over have proven the substantial statistical significance of this therapeutic technique.
 Over the recent decades, cognitive behavior therapy has been expanded upon and is now seen as an effective treatment for a wide range of symptoms and disorders.

-focusing primarily on the identification of illogical and negative thought processes that produce unwanted emotions causing us unhealthy actions.
+CBT is directive and goal-oriented, focusing primarily on the identification of illogical and negative thought processes that produce unwanted emotions, causing us to take unhealthy actions.
 The premise of CBT is that by changing the way a client thinks, you then change their feelings, which in turn corrects behavior.
-Very little concern is given to the historical origination of where we developed these thoughts, meaning that therapy focuses primarily on the client’s current thinking and behavior with the minimal psychoanalysis of the past.
+Very little concern is given to the historical origin of where we developed these thoughts, meaning that therapy focuses primarily on the client’s current thinking and behavior, with minimal psychoanalysis of the past.

 Preparing for therapy with a therapist who uses CBT is similar to the preparation you would do for any therapeutic modality.
-Clients should try to be open to new ways of thinking about subjects because thought process will be challenged in order to change them to more positive and optimistic outlooks.
+Clients should try to be open to new ways of thinking about subjects because the thought process will be challenged in order to change them to more positive and optimistic outlooks.

 Therapy is most effective when the client and therapist work as partners to determine major issues and how to solve them.
 Clients may want to take some time before therapy to think about what they want to accomplish through counseling and jot down a few ideas or subjects to bring up in session.